 Whether you are facing petty theft or grand larceny charges, you can depend on us to protect your rights.
 While we are committed to winning an acquittal, we will be upfront about your prospects and may recommend seeking a reduction of the charges and penalties.
 We encourage your participation in the matter and will provide trustworthy advice and guidance so you can make informed decisions about your case.
 In the event of a conviction, we will determine whether to pursue an appeal.
 Rest assured, we will have your back every step of the way.

-Contact Our Experienced Long Island Larceny Defense Attorney
+Contact Our Experienced Long Island Larceny Defenses Lawyer

-Michael A. Arbeit, P.C. defends people who are facing larceny charges throughout Nassau County, Suffolk County, and New York City, including Queens, Brooklyn, Manhattan, Staten Island and The Bronx.
+Michael A. Arbeit, P.C. defends people who are facing petit or grand larceny charges throughout Nassau County, Suffolk County, and New York City, including Queens, Brooklyn, Manhattan, Staten Island, and The Bronx.